DependencyWatcher/dependencies/README.md

 ### Contribution ###

-Dependency manifests are stored in the directory tree under the directory called `_m`, where each level is defined by the first four letters of the dependency name.
+Dependency manifests are stored in the directory tree under the directory called `manifests`, where each level is defined by the first four letters of the dependency name.
 For example, for the given name "cassandra" the directory tree would be:

-    ├── _m
+    ├── manifests
     │   └── c
     │       └── a
     │           └── s